Demonist/PartyMarkers/README.md

 > Also you can change the rows order by the **Order** buttons.
 > Click the **Unit name** field by right mouse button to see the list of party's members.
 Click this field by middle mouse button to set the **Unit name** from you target.
 > Use the **Marker** button to change unit marker.
 > You can change workflow and settings window transparency by the **Transparency** slider.
+> This window is movable by left mouse button.

 Secondly, in **workflow mode** you can manually set/unset markers by the **Button** click.
 ![_image not found_](screenshots/workflowHelp.png)